kmann3/EtherpunkpunkBlazorWasm/Readme.md

 This is meant to be a JWT / Identity-like template.
 Uses .Net 7.
 You'll need Visual Studio 2022.
 It should be easy enough to translate this to .Net 6 though.

+Thrid party libraries / tools:

+* Bcrypt: Used for password hashing.
+More secure than other options.
+Replaced: HMACMD5.
+Staying up to date on password hashing requires work and thought.
+You should occasionally look and see if what you're using is still secure.

 ## Install
 Drop to a command prompt.
 Go to the root directory of solution. `dotnet new install .`